Royal Rumble 2026 recap

 Convention Going 201 – Enjoying and Surviving

 In my last post, I discussed the basics of planning and preparation in terms of budgeting to help make the con a more enjoyable and stress free experience for you.
-Well, in the second part of this three part series we’ve come to the actual convention itself.
+Well, in the second of this three part series we’ve come to the actual convention itself.
 What can you do to make it through the weekend and get the most out of your time at an anime convention while you’re there?

-Before we get to the actual convention business itself let’s back up a bit to the days leading up to the convention.
-You’re starting to get excited (don’t lie, you totally are) about the fact you will soon be spending a weekend with thousands of fellow anime fans and escaping real life for a few wonderful days, it’s only natural.
+Before we get to the actual convention business itself, let’s back up a bit to the days leading up to the convention.
+You’re getting excited (don’t lie, you totally are) about the fact you will soon be spending a weekend with thousands of fellow anime fans and escaping real life for a few wonderful days, it’s only natural.
 Even though you’re excited (or perhaps panicking if you’re a cosplayer who still isn’t finished with putting together that costume), it’s important to take your time and make sure you have everything you need ready to go and packed for the weekend ahead.
-I recommend writing out a spreadsheet or using an app on your phone or tablet to keep track of everything you need to pack from small (toiletries and chargers) to big (enough changes of clothes or costumes and all the accessories that go with them).
+I recommend putting together a spreadsheet or using an app on your phone or tablet to keep track of everything you need to pack from small (toiletries and chargers) to big (enough changes of clothes or costumes and all the accessories that go with them).
 While forgetting something like toothpaste is an easy fix, forgetting one of your devices, a piece of your costume or enough changes of clothes is not an easy fix and a good way to start your con off on the wrong note.
 Now that you’re packed and ready to head off to be among your fellow anime fans (your people!), let’s look at some pointers on ways to make it through the long weekend intact using the standard 6-2-1 rule:

 Two meals a day: By meals I mean honest to God food, not pocky, instant ramen and ramune.
 While those are good snacks, they are not adequate substitutes for the proper nourishment that your body needs to replenish that lost energy.
 A few tips: